 Injecting IL-17A into the somatosensory cortex of the MIA mice quiets their neural activity and enhances their sociability, the researchers found.
 The treatment has similar effects on the social behavior of mice with a mutation in CNTNAP2 or FMR1.
 (The researchers did not test the effect in SHANK3 mice.)

 To confirm IL-17A’s importance in the fever effect, the researchers injected the brains of the MIA mice with an antibody that sops up the molecule and prevents it from binding to its receptor.
-They then triggered the fever — and found that it no longer mutes neural activity or improves the mice’s social behavior.
-The fever also has no effect on MIA mice that lack IL-17A receptors in the somatosensory cortex.
+They then injected lipopolysaccharide — and found that it no longer mutes neural activity or improves the mice’s social behavior.
+The injection also has no effect on MIA mice that lack IL-17A receptors in the somatosensory cortex.

 The findings suggest that delivering IL-17A, activating its receptors, or quieting the activity of neurons in the somatosensory cortex may be new avenues for treating autism.